Keyboard shortcuts

 For each parameter, the documentation specifies the types of values allowed.
 These types mostly follows the Toml specification (String, Integer, Float, Boolean), with the following special types:

 • Time: time of the day.
-It can be specified either as a valid Toml time (e.g., 07:30:00) or as a number of seconds after midnight (e.g., 27000).
-For times past midnight (24:00:00), only the latter specification is possible.
+It can be specified either as a valid Toml time (e.g., 07:30:00), as a number of seconds after midnight (e.g., 27000), or as a string (e.g., "07:30", "07:30:00").
+Only the two latter specifications allows to specify times past midnight (e.g., 113400 and "31:30:00" both represent 07:30 on the next day).

 • Duration: a time duration (e.g., 1 hour 30 minutes, 10 seconds).
 It can be specified either as a string with a valid ISO8601 duration (e.g., "PT1H30M10S") or as a number of seconds (e.g., 5410).